oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/data-labeling/data-labeling.md

     ![](./images/lab2_312.png " ")

-    When updated, *config.py* file should look like this:
+    When updated, *config.py* file should look like this (some values are masked):

     ```python
     # for help, run: